-If you’re into the whirlpool type of experience the Anzzi Walk in Tub is beckoning.
+If you’re into the whirlpool type of experience, the Anzzi Walk in Tub is beckoning.
 This tub will cost you a bit more than some others.
-No doubt about that.
-But if you suffer from arthritis or just have a hard time getting to sleep at night you’re going to think it’s money well spent.
+But if you suffer from arthritis or just have a hard time getting to sleep at night, you’re going to think it’s money well spent.

 What we like: We appreciate that Anzzi pulls out all the stops.
-This is one of the few commercially available walk in tubs that features water jets for hydrotherapy, air jets for aromatherapy and internal lighting for chromatherapy.
-It also boasts plenty of safety rails and a head rest of all things so you can really kick back and relax.
+It features water jets for hydrotherapy, air jets for aromatherapy, and internal lighting for chromatherapy.
+It also boasts plenty of safety rails and a head rest so you can kick back and relax.

 Flaws: It’s heavy, so make sure you have someone there to help when it arrives.

 7. Spa World Venzi Vz3060 Soaking Walk-In Bathtub

 The Spa World Venzi looks simple because it is.
 But it’s also practical, affordable, compact, and stylish.
 So, if you are tired of taking your life in your hands getting in and out of your standard tub, you now have a viable option.

 What we like: First off we appreciate the affordable nature of this tub.
 It’s also well-built and will likely stand the test of time.
 It fills fast, drains fast, and doesn’t take up lots of space.